Region 2 Public Health Training Center

 Don't have an account?
 Create one to unlock the bookmarking feature and other tools to personalize your learning experience.

 Qualitative research is “an inquiry process of understanding whereby the researcher builds a complex, holistic picture, analyzes words, reports detailed views of informants, and conducts the study in a natural setting,” (Creswell 249).
 In ‘Introduction to Qualitative Research,’ learners follow along with two staff members from the Huntsville Department of Health as they discuss key concepts in qualitative research and decide how to examine an underutilized program using qualitative methods.
 Through interactive exercises and feedback, learners will explore the most common approaches to and data collection methods in qualitative research.
 The following discussion was based on John W. Creswell’s Qualitative Inquiry & Research Design, a text commonly used in qualitative research methods courses.
-Additional resources and suggested readings are provided for those who are interested in learning more about specific topics and concepts introduced in this training.
+Additional resources and suggested readings are provided for those who are interested in learning more about specific topics and concept introduced in this training.

 This course is designed for individuals who have a background in designing or implementing quantitative research and who would like to expand their work to include qualitative research.
 The course is ideal for those with a Master’s in public health or another social/behavioral or health science discipline or who have equivalent experience in the design or conduct of quantitative research.